TutsGhost/win10_Improve-Guide/Guide.md

 		9a.
 On the right hand side click on the menu button -> Options -> Files and Applications (its in General when you scroll down)
 		9b.
 Check if its set to "Ask every time where to save the file to" if not select it.
 		9c.
 Go to "Home" -> "Homepage and New Tab" change it to User defined address 9d.
-Paste in this: https://duckduckgo.com/
+Paste this in: https://duckduckgo.com/
 		9e.
 Go to "Search" and change the Default Search-engine to DuckDuckGo instead of Google!!
 		9f.
 Scroll down and remove every search engine except DuckDuckGo and Startpage 9g.
 Click the menu icon on the top right -> "Add-Ons" -> click on the cogwheel symbol -> "Check for Updates"